Irworobongdo: History of the screens

 Chadwick (1998) also reports Yi's (1996) study of the history of such screens.
 He attempts to establish whether they were used at the start of the Joseon Dynasty reigned by King Taejo (r.
 1392–1398).
-One suggestion Yi reports is that the practice of using the Five Peaks screen was established by Jeong Do-jeon.
+One suggestion Yi reports is that the practice of using the Five Peaks screen was established by Chŏng Tojŏn.
 He was instrumental in the adoption of Neo-Confucianism as the Joseon's state ideology.
-Jeong Do-jeon used the screen as an important part of the design of the Joseon palace architecture in 1392.
+Chŏng Tojŏn used the screen as an important part of the design of the Joseon palace architecture in 1392.
 However, there is a painting from the 16th century referred to as "The martial arts performance at Soch'ong-dae in the reign of King Myeongjong" (r.
 1545–1567) and there is no screen behind the throne.
 A 19th century copy however has the screen in place behind the throne.
 Yi therefore suggests that the 1392 date might be far too early and prefers a more recent date for the establishment of the screens.
 He suggests that screens role might well have been adopted after the 1592 Imjin wars as an attempt to reaffirm the dynasty's power.

 The National Museum of Korea's entry on the screens asserts that the earliest written evidence for the use of a Sun, Moon, and Five Peaks screen in the Joseon palace dates from the mid-seventeenth century, but suggests that they could have been used earlier, as part of the Joseon court tried to distinguish itself from that of the Goryeo court.

 Palace records suggest that the screens were constantly being produced.
 Today however, only around twenty originals remain.
 None are signed.
-Examples of the screens can be seen at royal palaces in Seoul such as at Gyeongbok Palace, Changdeok Palace and Changgyeonggung.
+Examples of the screens can be seen at royal palaces in Seoul.

+In popular culture

+Irworobongdo appears on the obverse of the 10,000 South Korean won banknote.

+The Irworobongdo appears in multiple scenes in the Netflix animated film KPop Demon Hunters (2025), including during Huntrix's live performance of "Golden" at the fictional Idol Awards.